githubtraining/exercise-use-secrets/README.md

 <!-- - Add further resources for the learner -->

-Resources for working with exericses and GitHub Actions in general:
+Resources for working with exercises and GitHub Actions in general:

 - [Creating a repository from a template]
 - [Viewing workflow run history]